 Unit 6: Understand loss and grief in end of life care

 This course is Fully funded to anyone who meets the Eligibility Criteria.

 Eligibility criteria as follows:

-- Candidates must be aged 19 or over on 1st August 2021
+- Candidates must be aged 19 or over before the start of the academic year

 - Candidates age 19-23 must already hold a full Level 2 qualification